 - Arrange and attend your biometric appointment

-UK Border Force have produced a helpful list of top tips for first time students arriving to commence their studies in the UK.
+UK Visas and Immigration have produced a helpful list of top tips for first time students arriving to commence their studies in the UK.
 These tips are designed to ensure that you are not unduly delayed when entering the UK.
-They are also to better prepare you for the types of documents they may ask you to present at border control.
+They are also to better prepare you for the types of documents they may ask you to present at immigration control.

-UK Border Force want to make sure you have everything you need to get through the UK border as efficiently as possible.
+UK Visas and Immigration want to make sure you have everything you need to get through the UK border as efficiently as possible.
 Follow these top tips for a smooth journey through the UK border:

 - Have your passport (and visa, if applicable) ready.